radian-software/ctrlf/README.md

 features of inserting the previous search, changing to a literal search, or starting a new search when not already in a search session.

+You can customize the behavior:

+* If `ctrlf-go-to-end-of-match` is nil, then the cursor will move to the beginning of the match instead of the end.

 ### Search styles

 CTRLF implements support for literal and regexp using an extensible